-The Laggan and Tormore fields are located approximately 125km North West of the Shetland Islands in 600m of water.
+The Greater Laggan Area fields are located approximately 125km North West of the Shetland Islands at its furthest and in 600m of water at its deepest.

-Field infrastructure consists of two subsea templates, one for each field, and associated subsea structures that are controlled via an umbilical to the Shetland Gas Plant, (SGP), located on Shetland.
+Field infrastructure consists of four subsea templates, one for each field, and associated subsea structures that are controlled via an umbilical to the Shetland Gas Plant, (SGP), located on Shetland.

 Tie in locations to the system are present at the subsea templates, at various points on the 18” import flowlines, and at the SGP itself.